bolecki/flask-chat/README.md

 ## Info
 This is a self hosted chat application utilizing the Python Flask web framework, Redis database, and server sent events.
 Dockerfiles are provided for the flask application and linked redis database.
 This makes it very easy to spin up new instances and give it a try!

-## Setup
+# Setup

-Just clone the repository, create a secret_key.py file, build docker images from the provided dockerfiles, and start em up!
+## Clone and Generate Key
+These steps will clone the repository and generate a secret key for our app.

 ```bash
 # Clone the repo